mathiasvr/bluejay/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-A description of what the bug is.
+A description of the issue.

 **Expected behavior**